 The ACACIA COUNTRY CLUB, located on the northeast corner of Cedar and Richmond roads in LYNDHURST, opened on 31 May 1921, although only 9 holes of its golf course were completed and it had no official clubhouse.
 Originally limited to Masons, it was later opened to non-Masons.
-The club covered 300 acres and offered some of the finest golfing in the area.
+The club ultimately offered 18 holes on 300 acres, with some of the finest golfing in the area.
 Its course was designed by Donald Ross, a Boston golf expert, and Henry A. Tremaine was the first president.
-There were approx. 400 members during the club's initial years.
+There were approximately 400 members during the club's initial years.

 Initially a golf club, Acacia steadily developed into a leading country club.
 On 4 July 1922, a $200,000 clubhouse was opened.
 In the summer of 1954 a $75,000 pool was added, complete with dressing rooms and a snack bar.
 Major additions to the clubhouse began in May 1963 and were finished by 1964.
 A new portico and stone front were added to the exterior.
 A new powder room was built by the main entranceway, and a large building to the west of the clubhouse was built to house a mixed grill, men's card room and bar, and a new men's locker room.
 The interior decorators for the additions were Holzheimer's Interiors.
 In 1993 the Acacia Country Club owned 176 acres and had 440 members.